Guide Updated April 28, 2026 · 8 min read

 -d '{"to": "user@example.com", "subject": "Hello"}'

 When to use it: You don't want to manage individual service accounts.
 You want Rhumb to handle authentication, rate limits, and failover.
-You're okay with Rhumb's 20% markup on upstream cost.
+You want per-call pricing with route, health, and cost checks before execution.
 Security posture: You trust Rhumb with the service credential.
 You don't need to store or rotate individual service keys.
-Your Rhumb API key is the only credential to protect.
+Your governed API key is the only credential to protect.

 # First call: get payment instructions